 - Motorway offences (eg reversing on a motorway, driving on hard shoulder/central reservation)

 - Neglect of traffic directions (eg not stopping at red traffic light)

 - Neglect of pedestrian rights (eg stopping within limits of zebra/pelican/puffin crossing)

-- Load offences (eg danger of injury due to number of passengers or manner in which they are carried)
+- Load offences (eg danger of injury due to the number of passengers or manner in which they are carried)

 - Motorcycle offences (eg carrying more than one passenger)

 The increased £100 non-endorsable fixed penalty notice applies to a range of existing offences including: